legoandmars/GorillaTagMapProject/README.md

     - A number that decides how "slippery" an object is.
     - Default value is 0.03.
 Higher values are more slippery, and lower values are less slippery.
     - Don't set this too high or below 0, as it can cause physics weirdness.

+### Surface Override Indexes
+For a long time now, most maps have had an issue where all footsteps are the same as the material you touched before going into a map.
+This issue can be completely resolved, although painstankingly, by `GorillaSurfaceOverride`.
+Once adding this to an object you'll see there's an index field.
+Obviously, the starter number is 0 which is the concrete sound (Forest walls and that).
+To save you time, there's a file in the ZIP called `INDEXES`.
+This contains all indexes with the material name, slipperiness value and the index for it (Index only specifies those values.
+It does not change the textures).

 ### Round End Actions
 An optional script that you can place on your Map's GameObject to control how the map behaves on round end.